 I worry that cats will become a bit fussy if they are fed one type of food all the time.
 There may be a need to switch diets at a later stage in their life, such as if they need to go on a prescription diet or their chosen brand is discontinued.

 Pet food labels can tell you a lot.
-Cheaper brands can bulk up the food with fillers, these are usually corn or wheat and are of little nutritional benefit to cats.
+Cheaper brands bulk up the food with cheap fillers, these are usually corn or wheat and are of little nutritional benefit to cats.
 The main ingredient is always listed first, followed by the next main ingredient etc. You want to be looking for food which lists meat first or as close to first as possible.

 You can purchase dry food from the supermarket, pet store or your veterinarian.
 Supermarket brands tend to be of poorer quality than brands available from your veterinarian or pet store.